Commands

 • Get information about the system running processes

-• Kill a system process, we can send some signals to specify the type of killing
+• To kill a system process, we can send some signals to specify the type of killing

 The process with a PID equal to 0 is a process that starts when the system boots